 1. Backward Error Correction

-The receiver detects an error and requests the sender to retransmit the entire data unit.
+If the receiver finds an error, they ask the sender to resend the entire data unit.

-It is commonly used in applications where data integrity is critical and retransmission is feasible, such as file transfers.
+It's mainly used in cases where the integrity of the data is at stake and retransmission is possible, such as file transfers.

 2. Forward Error Correction (FEC)